krizkontrolz/Home-Assistant-nextion_handler/README.md

 </details>

 ------------------------------------------------------------------------------
-## CUSTOMISABLE components (with shorthand notation)
+## CUSTOMIZABLE components (with shorthand notation)

-Click to expand sections below for an example of **how each of the 3 customised components were added to a Nextion page** to integrate it with HA.
+Click to expand sections below for an example of **how each of the 3 customized components were added to a Nextion page** to integrate it with HA.

 <details>
   <summary>Example NEXTION EVENT to SEND ACTION commands to Home Assistant (Nextion Editor - event tab, HA_ACT)</summary>